LE Vehicle Upfit-NWRS NM and AZ

 Buyer not available

-The Bureau of Land Management (BLM) is soliciting proposals for the upfit of a law enforcement vehicle, specifically transitioning equipment from a 2016 Chevy 2500 to a new 2024 Ford F-250, at their Alaska State Office in Fairbanks.
-The contractor will be responsible for transferring and installing various components, including emergency lights, siren systems, and storage solutions, with additional new equipment to be purchased and installed as specified in the Statement of Work.
-This project is crucial for maintaining operational readiness and safety for BLM law enforcement units, ensuring they are equipped with the necessary tools for effective service.
-Interested vendors must submit their quotes electronically or via fax by March 28, 2025, and comply with the Buy American Act, with the anticipated service period running from April 16 to June 2, 2025.
-For further inquiries, contact Laura Sherman at lsherman@blm.gov or call 907-271-4440.
+The Bureau of Land Management (BLM) is seeking proposals from qualified small businesses to upfit a law enforcement vehicle, specifically transitioning equipment from a 2016 Chevy 2500 to a new 2024 Ford F-250.
+The contractor will be responsible for transferring and installing various components, including emergency lights, siren systems, and storage solutions, with additional new equipment to be purchased and installed as specified in the statement of work.
+This project is crucial for maintaining operational readiness and safety for BLM law enforcement units in Alaska.
+Interested vendors must submit their quotes electronically or via fax by April 9, 2025, with the performance period running from April 16, 2025, to June 2, 2025.
+For further inquiries, contact Laura Sherman at lsherman@blm.gov or by phone at 907-271-4440.

 Buyer not available